splunk/public-o11y-docs/incident-intelligence/create-manage-on-call-schedules/use-cases-schedules/use-case-business-hours.rst

 Create a business-hours shift
 ---------------------------------

-Within the new schedule, Skyler creates a business-hours shift in the primary schedule for the web application.
-Using the day-by-day shift type Skyler is able to achieve the nightly gap in coverage they need.
+Skyler creates a business-hours shift in the primary schedule for the web application.
+Using the day-by-day shift type Skyler is able to create the nightly gap in coverage they need.
 Skyler selects a shift handoff of 5 and adds the SREs as responders.

 .. image:: /_images/incident-intelligence/Business-Hours-Shift.png